 Preheat the oven to 110°C and line two large baking trays with parchment paper.

-Ground the cinnamon stick until completely powdered in the thermomix; sieve the cinnamon to remove any remaining large bits.
+Ground the cinnamon stick using a pestle and mortar, sieve the cinnamon to remove any remaining large bits.
 Mix the powdered cinnamon with the cocoa powder.

 Check that they are cooked by touching their outsides, it they are firm on the outside but still slightly gooey in the centre then they are done.

 Let them cool for 10 minutes on the trays before you gently transfer them to a cooling rack to cool completely.

 Keep the meringues in an airtight container for up to three days.

 Experiment with the flavours.
 Chopped nuts such as pistachios, almonds, hazelnuts and pecan nuts works well.
 Lemon and orange zest makes a lovely zingy citrusy twist.